Lexi Thompson: Amateur career

-In 2003, Thompson was the U.S. Kids under-8 World Champion and she won the under-9 title the following year.
-In 2007, aged 12, she became the then youngest ever player to qualify for the U.S. Women's Open.
+In 2003, Thompson was the U.S. Kids under-8 World Champion.
+She repeated as the under-9 winner the following year.
+In 2007, aged 12, she became the youngest-ever player to qualify for the U.S. Women's Open.
 At the tournament, she shot 76-82 and failed to make the cut.
-Her record was later surpassed by Lucy Li in 2014 who was 11.
-During 2007, Thompson won the Aldila Junior Classic to become the second-youngest winner in American Junior Golf Association (AJGA) history, and she also won the Westfield Junior PGA Championship to become the youngest winner in Junior PGA Championship history.
+Her record was later broken by the then 11-year-old Lucy Li in 2014.
+In 2007, Thompson won the Aldila Junior Classic to become the second-youngest winner in American Junior Golf Association (AJGA) history, and she also won the Westfield Junior PGA Championship to become the youngest winner in Junior PGA Championship history.

-In 2008, Thompson won the U.S. Girls' Junior at Hartford Golf Club, overcoming Karen Chung five and four to seal the title and become the second youngest ever winner of the trophy.
-That year, she again qualified for the U.S. Women's Open, where she failed to make the cut.
-She also competed in the Junior Ryder Cup in Bowling Green, Kentucky, in which the United States triumphed 222 over Europe.
+In 2008, Thompson won the U.S. Girls' Junior at Hartford Golf Club, overcoming Karen Chung five and four to seal the title and become the second-youngest winner of the trophy.
+That year, at the U.S. Women's Open, she failed to make the cut.
+She also competed in the Junior Ryder Cup in Bowling Green, Kentucky, in which the United States triumphed 22–2 over Europe.

-Thompson qualified for the U.S. Women's Open for the third straight year in 2009, and she made the cut for the first time, finishing tied for 34th.
+At the 2009 U.S. Women's Open, Thompson placed in a tie for 34th, the first time she had made the cut in the event.
 She then clinched victory in a playoff at the Verizon Junior Heritage.
-Thompson was selected to play at the 2009 Junior Solheim Cup, and she helped the United States record a 15.5-8.5 victory over Europe at Aurora Country Club, in Aurora, Illinois.
+Thompson was selected to play at the 2009 Junior Solheim Cup, and she helped the United States record a 15.5–8.5 victory over Europe at Aurora Country Club, in Aurora, Illinois.

-Thompson played as an amateur in the Women's Australian Open, where she finished T16th, and she made the cut at the 2010 Kraft Nabisco Championship, finishing T24th.
-She represented the winning United States team in the 2010 Curtis Cup competition and she went undefeated, winning four matches and tying in a fifth.
-The United States defeated Great Britain and Ireland 12.5-7.5.
+Thompson played as an amateur in the Women's Australian Open, where she finished tied-16th, and she made the cut at the 2010 Kraft Nabisco Championship, finishing tied-24th.
+She represented the winning United States team in the 2010 Curtis Cup competition and went undefeated, winning four matches and tying in a fifth.
+The United States defeated Great Britain and Ireland 12.5–7.5.